opencontainers/distribution-spec/extensions/_oci.md

 A successful request MUST return a `200 OK` response code.
 If the repository does not exist, the registry MUST return a `404 Not Found` response code.
-If the tag has no history or the registry does not implement this extension, the registry MUST return a `404 Not Found` response code.
+If the registry does not implement this extension, the registry MUST return a `404 Not Found` response code.
+If the tag has no history, the registry SHOULD return a `200 OK` response code with an empty array.
 Tag history SHOULD remain queryable after the tag is deleted.
 Deleted manifests SHOULD NOT be removed from tag history.
 Tag history MAY be deleted after the repository is deleted.
-If a pinned digest is provided with the tag, the registry MUST return a `404 Not Found` if the digest is not part of the tag's history.

 Upon success, the response body MUST be a JSON array of descriptor objects in the following format: